 Abstract: We gather and review general compactness results for many commonly used parameter spaces in nonparametric estimation, and we provide several new results.
 We consider three kinds of functions: (1) functions with bounded domains which satisfy standard norm bounds, (2) functions with bounded domains which do not satisfy standard norm bounds, and (3) functions with unbounded domains.
 In all three cases we provide two kinds of results, compact embedding and closedness, which together allow one to show that parameter spaces defined by a ||·||s- norm bound are compact under a norm ||·||c.
 We illustrate how these results are typically used in econometrics by considering two common settings: nonparametric mean regression and nonparametric instrumental variables estimation.

 - Abstract: This paper considers a classical linear simultaneous equations model with random coefficients on the endogenous variables.
 Simultaneous equations models are used to study social interactions, strategic interactions between firms, and market equilibrium.
 Random coefficient models allow for heterogeneous marginal effects.
 I show that random coefficient seemingly unrelated regression models with common regressors are not point identified, which implies random coefficient simultaneous equations models are not point identified.
 Important features of these models, however, can be identified.
-For two- equation systems, I give two sets of sufficient conditions for point identification of the coefficients’ marginal distributions conditional on exogenous covariates.
+For two-equation systems, I give two sets of sufficient conditions for point identification of the coefficients’ marginal distributions conditional on exogenous covariates.
 The first allows for small support continuous instruments under tail restrictions on the distributions of unobservables which are necessary for point identification.
 The second requires full support instruments, but allows for nearly arbitrary distributions of unobservables.
 I discuss how to generalize these results to many equation systems, where I focus on linear-in-means models with heterogeneous endogenous social interaction effects.
 I give sufficient conditions for point identification of the distributions of these endogenous social effects.
-I suggest a nonparametric kernel estimator for these distributions based on the identification arguments.
+I propose a consistent nonparametric kernel estimator for these distributions based on the identification arguments.
 I apply my results to the Add Health data to analyze peer effects in education.

 “Instrumental Variables Estimation of a Generalized Correlated Random Coefficients Model” (2014), with Alex Torgovitsky